Memory & Context Optimization

 Layer 1: Daily Logs (Raw)

-Every session, every agent writes to memory/YYYY-MM-DD.md.
+Every session, every agent writes to memory/60-daily/YYYY-MM-DD.md.
 These logs capture everything: decisions made, tasks completed, bugs found, ideas discussed.
 They're verbose and unfiltered.
 That's the point — you want the raw record.

 Critical: Every Agent Must Log Before Compaction